 Can your small business complete the job?

-Small business can’t let the contract award amount blind them from the details of the work that is required.
+Small businesses can’t let the contract award amount blind them from the details of the work that is required.
 Government agencies are looking for value solutions.
-Sure, they don’t want to overpay for a product but they’ll never sacrifice quality of service to save a few dollars.
+Sure, they don’t want to overpay for a product, but they’ll never sacrifice the quality of service to save a few dollars.
 You need to evaluate your business model and make an honest assessment of whether or not you can deliver on what the government is requesting.

 It’s much more important for small businesses to demonstrate that they can complete the job the local government is soliciting bids for by listing customer references, awards, and certifications, as well as any media mentions or recognition in the proposal.
 If your business has a great reputation locally and you have proven quality service backed by customer references, then the awarding agency will be more likely to select your business over other lesser-known entities.

 Are you compliant with the local government agency’s requirements?

 These vary tremendously from agency to agency so you’ll want to contact the local or state government’s procurement office for more information.
 Small businesses don’t need to hold a formal procurement contract, such as a GSA Schedule, in order to conduct work for a state or local government, but holding a GSA Schedule can be very beneficial in that it certifies you as an approved supplier of products or services, makes the process of ordering easier for government agencies, and generally opens more business opportunities for you.
 Take a look at “Working With the GSA’s Schedules Program” for more information and tips on becoming a GSA Schedule contractor.

 Understand the local government agency’s procurement processes and calendars.
 Getting to know the award process and cycle can give you an advantage especially if you start networking with government decision-makers ahead of time.